Best Engine-Approved Gambits: Sound Sacrifices in Modern Chess

 Why It’s Engine-Approved:

-• No clear refutation; White’s advantage is minimal with best play.
+No straightforward refutation; White’s edges are slim with best play.

-• Neural nets particularly like the positions arising after 3…Ng4.
+Neural nets especially fancy the position after 3…Ng4.

 Strategic Themes: